Admissions Procedures For All Students

 Application for Admission

-All students must complete the Application for Admission, submit the residency signature page, and present a valid photo ID, either; (1) one primary form of documentation, or (2) two secondary forms of documentation.
-Applicants must submit the documentation in person within the Office of Admissions & Records or through a notarized copy by U.S. Mail.
+All students must complete the application for admission, submit the residency signature page, and present a valid, government issued photo ID.
+Applicants must submit the documentation to Enrollment Services by email, mail, or fax.
 All requested information on the application must be provided.
 Applications will not be processed until the three parts of the application are received; application information, signature page, and photo ID.
 You can check the status of your application by clicking on the Apply for Admission link on the myShelton sign in page.
 You will use the Login ID and PIN that you created at the time you submitted your application.
 Click here to sign in.

-(Beginning this fall 2013, first time freshmen will be required to have placement scores on file, in addition to the requirements listed above, prior to acceptance.)
+(Beginning fall 2013, all students will be required to have placement scores on file, in addition to the requirements listed above, prior to acceptance.)

 Acceptable forms of identification: